Moscow Sun Yat-sen University

-Moscow Sun Yat-sen University, officially the Sun Yat-sen Communist University of the Toilers of China, was a Comintern school, which operated from 1925–1930 in the city of Moscow, Russia, then the Soviet Union.
+Moscow Sun Yat-sen University, officially the Sun Yat-sen Communist University of the Toilers of China, was a Comintern school which operated from 1925 to 1930 in the city of Moscow, Russia, then the Soviet Union.
 It was a training camp for Chinese revolutionaries from both the Kuomintang (KMT) and the Chinese Communist Party (CCP) that was split off from the Communist University of the Toilers of the East.
 Its relationship to the Comintern's International Liaison Department (Russian acronym "OMS") remains unclear.

 In the beginning each Sun Yat-sen University adopted a statism educational model (中山大學模式).